Coaching: Attention-deficit hyperactivity disorder (ADHD)

-Business and executive
+Business and Executive

 Business coaching is a type of human resource development for executives, members of management, teams, and leadership.
 It provides positive support, feedback, and advice on an individual or group basis to improve personal effectiveness in the business setting, many a time focusing on behavioral changes through psychometrics or 360-degree feedback for example.
 Business coaching is also called executive coaching, corporate coaching or leadership coaching.
 Coaches help their clients advance toward specific professional goals.
 These include career transition, interpersonal and professional communication, performance management, organizational effectiveness, managing career and personal changes, developing executive presence, building credibility, enhancing strategic thinking, dealing effectively with conflict, facing work challenges, and making swift and sound decisions, leading a change and building an effective team within an organization.
 An industrial-organizational psychologist may work as an executive coach.

 Business coaching is not restricted to external experts or providers.
 Many organizations expect senior leaders and middle managers to coach their team members to reach higher performance levels, job satisfaction, personal growth, and career development.
 Research studies suggest that executive coaching has positive effects both within workplace performance and personal areas outside the workplace, with some differences in the impact of internal and external coaches.

 In some countries, no licensing is required to be a business or executive coach, and membership in a coaching organization is optional.
 Further, standards and methods of training coaches can vary widely between coaching organizations.
 Many business coaches refer to themselves as consultants, a broader business relationship than one that exclusively involves coaching.
 Research findings from a systematic review indicate that effective coaches are known for having integrity, support for those they coach, communication skills, and credibility.

 In the workplace, leadership coaching has been shown to be effective in increasing employee confidence in expressing their own ideas.
 Research findings in a systematic review demonstrate that coaching can help reduce stress in the workplace.

+Team coaching

+Team coaching is a co-creative process where a professional coach will help a team collectively as one system, focusing on their shared purpose and team dynamics to help them reach shared goals.
+It surfaces how the whole team works together and how they related to their stakeholders.
+The International Coaching Federation (ICF) defines team coaching as the following: "Team coaching is an experience that allows a team to work towards sustainable results and ongoing development.
+It is becoming an increasingly important intervention in corporate environments as high team performance requires aligning toward goals, remaining innovative, and adapting quickly to internal and external changes."

+Systemic team coaching is a framework developed by Professor Peter Hawkins.
+He details his approach in the book Leadership Team Coaching: Developing Collective Transformational Leadership, published by Kogan Page Limited in 2011.